ReMeDI: Refined Memory for Disambiguation of Identities with SAM3 in Surgical Segmentation: Conclusion

 \section{Conclusion}

-We present ReMeDI-SAM3, a training-free extension of SAM3 for surgical instrument segmentation.
-Our framework integrates relevance-aware memory filtering for stable long-term propagation, occlusion-aware memory and feature-based re-identification for reliable post-occlusion recovery, and a memory expansion strategy based on piecewise interpolation of temporal positional encodings for long-horizon reasoning.
-Extensive zero-shot evaluations on EndoVis17 and EndoVis18 show consistent improvements over vanilla SAM3 and prior methods, particularly in mcIoU, demonstrating superior identity preservation and false-positive suppression.
-A noted limitation is that ReMeDI-SAM3 may delay re-identification after occlusions due to its conservative handling of uncertain detections (\figureref{fig:ev17_5viz}).
-We plan to explore its applicability to natural-domain tracking in future.
+We present ReMeDI-SAM3, a training-free extension of SAM3 for robust surgical instrument segmentation.
+Our framework integrates relevance-aware memory filtering for stable long-term propagation, occlusion-aware memory and feature-based re-identification for reliable post-occlusion recovery, and a memory expansion strategy for long-horizon reasoning.
+Extensive zero-shot evaluations on EndoVis17, EndoVis18 and CholecSeg8k show consistent improvements over vanilla SAM3 and prior methods, particularly in mcIoU, demonstrating superior identity preservation and false-positive suppression.